fenago/oracle19c-administration/md/Lab_26.md

 ![Oracle expdp output](./images/Oracle-expdp-output.png)

-Now, it is your turn to export all objects in the `OT` schema to the dump files by creating a new parameter file with the following contents:
+Now, it is your turn to export all objects in the `system` schema to the dump files by creating a new parameter file with the following contents:

 ```
-userid=ot@fenagodb1/Abcd1234
+userid=system/fenago
-directory=ot_external
+directory=system_external
-dumpfile=ot_exp%U.dmp
+dumpfile=system_exp%U.dmp
-logfile=ot_exp.log
+logfile=system_exp.log
 filesize=50K
 schemas=ot
 ```